 It was until the 1400’s when Florence finally decided that San Casciano needed to be more well endowed, making it an integral part of their defences, did the impressive city walls appear.
 These are the very same that you see now as you walk around the city.
-And, like many towns, once peace was achieved between Florence and Siena, the powerful military stance was no longer required thus there was no need to maintain the city.
+Like many towns, once peace was achieved between Florence and Siena, the powerful military stance was no longer required thus there was no need to maintain the city.
 The loss of economic trade which once supplied the military contingency and the activity that surrounded it, slowly ate away at their eco-social prowess until San Casciano became just another little town in Chianti.

 Unfortunately, most of the town was destroyed by the retreating Germans and the advancing allies.
 However, the town quickly overcame this and rebuilt the many churches, homes and streets leaving a small but active community which organizes many events and reinforce many local traditions throughout the year.

 The locals know this church as the Suffragette Church, which housed a convent until the nuns were forced to flee with the approach of the Napoleonic armies.
 Like so many buildings in San Casciano, it was severely damaged in WWII.
 As you walk up the first step, you are actually crossing what would have been the external wall of the church.
 The original loggia was actually enclosed, as was the area dedicated to the plebs, whereas the internal part of the church was dedicated to the wealthy patrons and the nuns in the convent.